July 22

 What the Gospels Say

-But what is clear in the Gospel was that Mary Magdalene was one of the Galilean women who followed Jesus.
+But what is clear in the Gospel is that Mary Magdalene was one of the Galilean women who followed Jesus.
 To be more precise, she was the woman who “had been cured of evil spirits and infirmities… from whom seven demons had gone out” (Luke 8:2).
-Nothing is sure what these “demons” were, but over the centuries many scholars guessed that she was an immoral woman.
+Nothing is sure about what these “demons” were, but over the centuries, many scholars have guessed that she was an immoral woman.
 The Church has said this is not so, while many Scripture experts believe that the reference means she was cured of illness by Christ.

 But the Gospel according to John even mentioned that she was at the foot of Jesus’ cross: “Standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary of Magdala.”
 (John 19:25).
 And to complete the details, according to Mark, Mary Magdalene was present when Jesus was laid in the tomb: “Mary Magdalene and Mary the mother of Joses watched where he was laid.”
 (Mark 15:47).